svendahlstrand/plugin-conversation-on-mb/README.md

 # ✴️ Conversation on Micro.blog

-Link to your post on the Micro.blog timeline.
+Link to your post on the Micro.blog timeline from your blog.

 ![](./docs/screenshot.png)

 > With this convenient plug-in, your blog posts get a **Conversation on Micro.blog** link.
 When a reader taps that link, they will swiftly end up on the Micro.blog timeline for your blog post.
+From there, it's easy to engage in the conversation.

 To get updates on this plug-in, [follow @sod on Micro.blog](https://micro.blog/sod).